jameskelly33/Flag-Quiz-MSProject2/testing.md

 3. Issues with saving scores in local storage(Unsolved!!!)

-4. Building bootstrap figures in JS -0 appendchild issue
+4. Building bootstrap figures in JS append child issue

-5.
+5. Update high score tables with multiple entries of the same name.